* Crimea parliament votes to join Russia, referendum March

 native Russian speakers who have lived in Russia or the former

 Soviet Union.
-Putin has cited the threat to Russian citizens to
+Putin has cited threats to Russian citizens to

 Far from seeking a diplomatic way out of the crisis, Putin